sspinc/lametric-newrelic/README.md

  4. Response time metric screen
  5. Error rate metric screen

+### Configure URL endpoint

+Configure the URL where the application is running for LaMetric to poll.

 ## Configuration

 | Name              | Description                                  | Default value |